This Homemade Stuffing Recipe, made with sourdough bread, is exactly what you need to pair with your Thanksgiving turkey!

 One agreeable fact is that no matter what it’s called, or where it is officially baked, it’s delicious.

-- Variation.
-Try savory Sausage Stuffing or delicious Cornbread Stuffing.
+- Variations.
+Add other ingredients or herbs/spices of your choice or try savory Sausage Stuffing or delicious Cornbread Stuffing.

 - Fruit.
 Add diced apples or apricots.
 Simply add them to the skillet in step 3.

-Make ahead of time.
+- Make it ahead of time.
 Make this a day or a week ahead of time.
 Prepare everything, cover it with plastic wrap, and place it in the fridge or freeze it.

-Leftover Stuffing can last in airtight containers in the fridge for 3-4 days.
+- STORE leftover stuffing in an airtight container in the fridge for 3-4 days.

-Reheat covered, in a 325° oven for 15 minutes, or until warm throughout.
+- Reheat covered, in a 325°F oven for 15 minutes, or until warm throughout.

-While Stuffing itself does not typically contain any meat, it is often served alongside meat-based dishes.
+This classic stuffing recipe (and most) do not typically contain any meat, but is often served alongside meat-based dishes.
+Here are some of our favs:

 Homemade Stuffing Recipe